 Resolution 1: Increase the ShutdownTimeLimit value

 ShutdownTimeLimit value was modified from its default value of 90 seconds.
-It can be expected that an application pool needs time to fully shut down, as any requests currently processing when the shutdown is initiated and needs to be given a certain amount of time to complete.
+An application pool needs time to fully shut down, as any requests currently processing when the shutdown is started and needs to be given a certain amount of time to complete.
 Setting the

 ShutdownTimeLimit value too low may cause these erroneous event log warnings in high traffic web applications or in web applications that have requests that are expected to take some time to complete.

 To modify the